Year 4

 Writing

 At St Margaret's Primary Academy we follow CUSP for our writing curriculum.
 The CUSP curriculum is a vocabulary rich, knowledge based approach to help develop pupils' retrieval, vocabulary and deepen learning.
-During Spring term, Year 4 will be learning to write stories from other cultures, persuasive writing adverts, explanatory text, third person adventure stories and poem which explore form.
+During Summer term, Year 4 will be learning to write stories from other cultures, persuasive writing adverts, explanatory text, third person adventure stories and poems which explore form.

 Maths

 At St Margaret's Primary Academy we adopt a Mastery approach to teach maths lessons.
 The mastery approach supports children in becoming fluent and confident mathematicians.
-Maths lessons include ‘Flashback 4’ where children recap 4 previously learnt skills, fluency activities and opportunities for children to apply their knowledge to reasoning and problem solving.
-This half term we will be covering length and perimeter, fractions and decimals.
+Maths lessons include ‘Foundational Skills’ where children recap previously learnt skills.
+This half term we will be covering decimals and money.

 Children will have the opportunity to practise and develop their times table knowledge daily.